raghulc/cv/README.md

 # cv
-A nub trying to learn some web dev
+About a n00b trying to learn some web dev